GuyFarley/can-of-books-backend/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-## Team Agreement
+## Team Agreements

 **Logistical**

-• What hours will you be available to communicate?
+- What hours will you be available to communicate?
 1pm - 7pm

-• What platform will you use to communicate (ie. Slack, phone …)?
+- What platform will you use to communicate (ie. Slack, phone …)?
 Slack

-• How often will you take breaks?
+- How often will you take breaks?
 10 minutes each hour, with a longer break around 3pm for dog walking

-• What is your plan if you start to fall behind?
+- What is your plan if you start to fall behind?
 Communicate, spend extra time if needed, and escalate to Sheyna if additional help needed

 **Cooperative**

-• Make a list of each person’s strengths.
+- Make a list of each person’s strengths.
 Guy - Project Management and organization
 Katharine - Collaboration and teamwork, analytical thinking

-• How can you best utilize these strengths in the development of your application?
+- How can you best utilize these strengths in the development of your application?
 Guy - Can help keep project on track and keep info organized Katharine - Can help maintain a positive, collaborative environment and push Guy to be more social

-• In what areas do you each want to develop greater strength?
+- In what areas do you each want to develop greater strength?
-Guy - Collaboration, using tools in toolbelt to solve problems Katharine - Tool proficiency
+Guy - Collaboration, using tools in tool belt to solve problems Katharine - Tool proficiency

-• Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?
+- Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?
 Discuss during code writing process exactly what is happening, so we both come away with a better understanding of the code

 **Conflict Resolution**

-• What will your team do if one person is pulling all the weight while the other person is not contributing?
+- What will your team do if one person is pulling all the weight while the other person is not contributing?
 Communicate with each other about, and escalate if additional help is needed

-• What will your team do if one person is taking over the project and not letting the other member contribute?
+- What will your team do if one person is taking over the project and not letting the other member contribute?
 Have a conversation about it and resolve the issue

-• How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?
+- How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?
-Be willing to explain or learn, and show patience of the other team member is not fully understanding
+Be willing to explain or learn, and show patience of the other team member is not fully understanding.